awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

 ```

 ------
-#### [ Amazon Rekognition \- Image moderation ]
+#### [ Amazon Rekognition – Image moderation ]

-The human loop activation conditions used here are tailored towards Amazon Rekognition content moderation; they are based on the confidence thresholds for particular moderation labels, `Suggestive` and `Female Swimwear Or Underwear`\.
+The human loop activation conditions used here are tailored towards Amazon Rekognition content moderation; they are based on the confidence thresholds for the `Suggestive` and `Female Swimwear Or Underwear` moderation labels\.

 ```
         import json